b i o g r a p h y

 Junko Kobayashi - Piano

 Junko Kobayashi was born in Japan, and studied piano with Machiko Asahina and her husband Takashi Asahina, the distinguished conductor.
-After graduating in music at the Folkwang Universität der Künste, Germany, she went to London to study with Maria Curcio, who had been a pupil of Schnabel, and with the great pianist Louis Kentner, who often played with his brother-in-law, Yehudi Menuhin.
+After graduating in music in Germany, she went to London to study with Maria Curcio, who had been a pupil of Schnabel, and with the great pianist Louis Kentner, who often played with his brother-in-law, Yehudi Menuhin.

-Her discography includes two sets of sonatas by Beethoven, including the Appassionata and the Waldstein sonatas; and in 2017 she released a CD devoted to works by Chopin, including waltzes, nocturnes, mazurkas the Barcarolle and his great third sonata.
+Her discography includes two sets of sonatas by Beethoven, including the Appassionata and the Waldstein sonatas; and in 2017 she released a CD devoted to works by Chopin.

-There is a strong Japanese presence in London, and Junko was featured as a cultural pioneer, by Perrin and Hoare in their book, “Anglo-Japanese Cultural Pioneers 1945-2015”.
-In 1997, she had co-founded the Takemitsu Society of London in order to promote the music of the foremost Japanese composer, Toru Takemitsu.
-She was chair of the Society for fifteen years. .
+Junko lives in London, where there is a strong Japanese presence, and she was featured as a cultural pioneer, by Perrin and Hoare in their book, “Anglo-Japanese Cultural Pioneers 1945-2015”.
+In 1997, she co-founded the Takemitsu Society of London in order to promote the music of the foremost Japanese composer, Toru Takemitsu.
+She was chair of the Society for fifteen years.

 For more information or to contact Junko Kobayashi send an email to her management at concerts@k576music.co.uk